FRRouting/frr/doc/user/ospf_fundamentals.rst

 * Router LSA

-  Each OSPF Router must originate a router @acronym{LSA} to describe itself.
-In it, the router lists each of its @acronym{OSPF} enabled interfaces, for the given link-state area, in terms of:
+  Each OSPF Router must originate a router :abbr:`LSA` to describe itself.
+In it, the router lists each of its :abbr:`OSPF` enabled interfaces, for the given link-state area, in terms of:

   * Cost